The State of the American Dream

 • Reverend Dr. Liz Theoharis, Founder and Executive Director, Kairos Center; and Co-Chair, Poor People’s Campaign

-This program is hosted by the Friends of the LBJ Library.
+This program was hosted by the Friends of the LBJ Library.

 About the Book